tanvirnwu/tanvirnwu.github.io/pages/publications.md

 ---
-layout: page
+layout: default
 title: Publications
 ---

 # Publications

 **Disclaimer Notice:** Please note that all the papers are archived for personal use only.
-And you are legally forbidden to reproduce or distribute them without explicit permission of the copyright holders.
+You are legally forbidden to reproduce or distribute them without explicit permission of the copyright holders.

 ## SCI/SCIE/IF Journal Articles (50)